NotoFederico/ImageAIEnhancer/README.md

 # 1. Introduction

-**Image AI Enhancer** is a open source application made in Python.
+**Image AI Enhancer** is a open source application made in Python and Glade (GUI).
 The program allows you to select a .png or .jpg image file, convert it, and view both the original image and the enhanced image next to each other.
 The conversion process uses the DeepAI API where four processes take place:

 1. [Colorization](https://deepai.org/api-docs/#image-colorization "Colorization")
 2. [Super Resolution](https://deepai.org/api-docs/#super-resolution "Super Resolution")